The EU’s New Resilience Agenda in the MENA Region

 The new EU Global Strategy (EUGS) ‘Shared Vision, Common Action: A Stronger Europe’ unveiled in late June 2016 could represent a point of departure to re-calibrate the EU’s external and security policy towards the MENA.
 One of the most significant novelties brought about by the EUGS is its emphasis on ‘resilience’ as the main pillar of the new comprehensive vision for the EU’s foreign and security policy.
 In the EUGS document resilience is understood as the opposite to fragility, namely “the ability of states and societies to reform, thus withstanding and recovering from internal and external crises”.
 It is further defined as a precondition for sustainable growth and vibrant societies as well as for the ultimate attainment of democracy.

 The project held a first workshop in Rome on 5 June and concluded with a final conference in Lebanon at the Holy Spirit University of Kaslik (USEK) on 3 November 2017.
-The project will result in an edited volume containing all research deliverables, with expected publication slated for January 2018.
+The project resulted in an edited volume containing all research deliverables, presented in a public conference in Brussels on 8 March 2018.